fenago/learn-java-12-programming/lab_guide/Lab_11.md

 out.
 All we need is to provide the new functionality.
 The** **lambda expressions were introduced especially for this purpose.

-What is a lambda expression? {#what-is-a-lambda-expression .header-title}
+What is a lambda expression?
 ----------------------------

 The term lambda comes from lambda calculus---a universal model of